symentis/BlackNest/README.md

 ## Want to test input combinations for a SUT?

 Let's write a test for a simple function.
+The simple function, which is by the way so easy that it will hardly fail, looks like this:

 ```swift
 /// Not that hard. 👍